 They are called 3TGs.
 They are Gold, Tin, Tungsten, and Tantalum.
 Conflict minerals regulations in the US and Europe target these 4 minerals coming from the Democratic Republic of the Congo (DRC) and neighboring countries, where some mines are at risk of being under the control of terrorist activists.
+A corporate human trafficking policy is a good start to ban it from supply chains.

 However, additional threats challenge Congolese families living near mines.
 And they are multiple!
 On top of terrorist bullying and abuse, are modern slavery, child labor, safety hazard, low income, poor working conditions, and toxic pollution.